Tony3898/News-Reader-App/README.md

 # News-Reader-App
-Am modern way for the newspaper reader to read daily news with this android application
+An modern way for the newspaper reader to read daily news with this android application.
+This application is also an demostrations of working of JSON with api.